ruturajnene/rapidminer-python-package/rapidminer/README.md

 * Save data to a RapidMiner repository
 * Submit a RapidMiner process as a REST service
 * Retrieve the queues present on the RapidMiner server

+## AutoModelClient Module (Beta Version)

+This module connects to the RapidMiner AutoModel and builds predictive models(Logistic Regression, Decision trees, Naive Bayes, Generalized Linear Models) based on the data passed to the autoModel function.